B

 The reproductive behavior of the bowfin fish sets it apart from the majority of other fish species in several notable ways.

-Bowfins are solitary species at every time of the year except for the spawning season.
+Bowfins are a solitary species, except for the spawning season.
 At some point between late April and early June (depending on location), the male travels to shallow water and creates a nest by clearing away the vegetation to attract an appropriate female.

 Once she’s found her mate, the female then deposits her eggs in the small depression of mud in the nest, and the male releases his sperm to fertilize them.
 A single nest can contain eggs from multiple females, many of them at different stages of development.